Sef0013/ProjectUnity/content/pages/projects/project-three.md

 client: Awesome client
 description: >-
-  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but definitely i followed a lead most of the time.
+  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but definitely I followed a lead most of the time.
 featuredImage:
   type: ImageBlock